lsst-sitcom/sitcomtn-035/index.rst

 The notebook of this analysis can be found here: https://github.com/estevesjh/ComScratchStuff/tree/main/AuxTel/pointingTracking

-Last Revision: 2022-04-05

 .. note::

    **This technote is not yet published.**
    Work in progress.
-To do: - polish text on the second section; add comments for each plot; add the link of the plot on the executive summary.
+To do: - polish text on the second section; add comments for each plot;

 ..  _Pointing-Model-Verification-Executive-Summary: